Stephanie Fiorentino

-But first, a disclaimer: This post is for informational and educational purposes only.
+But first, my standard disclaimer: This post is for informational and educational purposes only.
 It is not a substitute for individualized medical on mental health care.
 It does not constitute a patient-provider relationship.
+The content of this post might not feel useful to you right now – please take the information that serves you and leave the rest.

-So ok, if you’ve ever thought this yourself, I’m not mad at you.
+So ok, if you’ve ever thought, "I wish I had just a little bit of an eating disorder," I’m not mad at you.
 The honest truth is most celebrities, influencers, fitness models, etc. are engaging in disordered dieting or exercise behaviors in order to maintain their “ideal” bodies:

 Has anyone seen that Mark Wahlberg documentary?
 Where he’s working out at 3am instead of sleeping?
 That’s disordered.